The Bankrate promise

 If you need to carry a balance

-After all but disappearing in 2020 as unemployment and uncertainty were high, 0 percent APR credit card promotions are back.
-If you’d benefit from some time to pay off wedding costs, signing up for one of these cards will spread out your payments and could save you hundreds or even thousands of dollars in interest.
-Most of the longest 0 percent offers are not attached to cards that offer cash back or travel rewards, which is okay if you view improved cash flow and interest savings as rewards in their own respects.
+If you’d benefit from some time to pay off wedding costs, signing up for a credit card with a 0 percent intro APR offer will spread out your payments, and it could save you hundreds or even thousands of dollars in interest.
+Most of the longest 0 percent intro APR offers are not attached to cards that offer cash back or travel rewards, though, which is OK if you view improved cash flow and interest savings as rewards in their own respects.

 If you’re interested in a free honeymoon

 Now, on to the fun stuff.
-The Chase Sapphire Preferred® Card, for instance, is offering 80,000 points to new cardholders who spend $4,000 in their first three months.
-Those points are worth up to $1,000 (1.25 cents apiece) if you book travel through Chase, and potentially even more if you transfer to their extensive list of airline and hotel partners.
+The Chase Sapphire Preferred® Card, for instance, offers 60,000 bonus points to new cardholders who spend $4,000 in their first three months.
+Those points are worth up to $750 (1.25 cents apiece) if you book travel through Chase Ultimate Rewards, and potentially even more if you transfer points to Chase airline and hotel partners.

-Here’s where it gets really exciting.
-You and your spouse can both get this card in your own name.
-It’s entirely legit and will entitle you to double the introductory bonus.
+Here’s where it gets really exciting: You and your spouse can both get this card in your own name.
+It’s entirely legit and you’ll both have the chance to earn the welcome bonus.
 That’s way better than sharing the same account.
-In fact, Chase pays a 15,000-point referral bonus for each new Sapphire Preferred cardholder you send their way (up to five referrals per year).
+Plus, Chase offers a 15,000-point referral bonus for each new Sapphire Preferred cardholder you send its way (up to five referrals per year).

 If cash back is more your jam